turbot/steampipe-plugin-salesforce/docs/tables/{object_name}.md

 # Table: {metric_name}

 Query data from the object called `{object_name}`.
-A table is automatically created to represent each Object.
+A table is automatically created to represent each Object in the tables argument in steampipe configuration.

 For the connection configuration: